Crussado/AI-color-selector/README.md

 # AI-color-selector
-AI color text based in background color
+AI choose color text based in background color select by yourself.
+Can add or delete data in the train set located in script.js